Frequently Asked Questions

 All of my machines come with a working guarantee.
 If something doesn’t work, you can send it back or I’ll walk you through the fix, or pay for a repair.

-They also include a warranty of around a year for normal wear and tear.
+They also include a warranty of one year for normal wear and tear, or three years for ‘Best’ quality machines.

 Often we can troubleshoot problems virtually.